ostdotcom/ost-sdk-ruby/README.md

 ### Price Points Module

-To know the OST price point in USD and the last timestamp when it was updateds use  services provided by Price Point module.
+To know the OST price point in USD and when it was last updated, use services provided by the Price Points module.

 ```ruby
 price_points_service = ost_sdk.services.price_points
 ```

-Get price points of an auxiliary chain:
+Get Price Points Detail:

 ```ruby
 get_params = {}